AGM

 Assume all buildings have equal Ownership Interest.

- There are 51 owners voting, including 3 private owners.
+ There are 51 owners voting, including 3 non timeshare owners.

- In an ordinary vote, timeshare owners could out-vote private owners 48 to 3.
+ In an ordinary vote, timeshare owners could out-vote non timeshare owners 48 to 3.

 But in a Poll: